Updated: 19 November 2019

 In 2015, before Netflix officially launched in South Africa, Multichoice released their own on-demand streaming service called Showmax.
 Since its launch, Showmax’s price has remained stable at R99 per month for two different screens being viewed at the same time, while you are also able to download, at most, 25 shows for offline viewing.
 Showmax also offers potential customers a 14 day trial period and a subscription that can be cancelled at any time.

 What really sets Showmax apart is the different methods of payment available to customers.
 DStv Premium subscribers get Showmax for free, while DStv Compact and Compact Plus subscribers pay only R49 when added to your DStv bill.
-Like with Netflix, you can simply load your credit card for monthly payments or even purchase a Showmax gift voucher at major retailers.
+As with Netflix, you can simply load your credit card for monthly payments or even purchase a Showmax gift voucher at major retailers.

 Vodacom and Telkom customers also have the choice of adding their subscription to their cellphone bill.
 Vodacom and Showmax also recently released their joint venture where you receive 15 GIG’s free Showmax data if you add your Showmax subscription to your Vodacom bill.
 They also offer you a few different ways to control your data usage by making use of their bandwidth capping capabilities.